HITECHCRIME/HC_SG97_Sherpa/README.md

 sherpa
 sherpa

-only way is up
+(only) way's up
 laid with ice
 getting - worn out
-daily sacrifice
+daily sacrifice's callin'
-callin' so you better
- - own that
+so you better - own that
 own that

-only way is up
-paved with ice
+only way's now
+throws of dice
-getting worn out -
+getting worn out
-daily sacrifice
+always lucked out
-getting all the slots for a mission pushing them ladders vain for a reason off to the tones crowd so gleeful unskilled yet safe passage
+getting all the slots for a mission pushing them ladders vain for a reason off to tones of crowd always so gleeful unskilled yet safe passage